 I wrote an essay for Christmas last week.
 New Years, I am taking the week off.
 But you don’t have to miss an essay just because I’m being lazy.

 Instead, I invite you to return to a previous piece.
 Any will do.
-How about this one?
 But this time, let’s play the Lovecraft Adjective Game.
 As you read aloud, replace every adjective with “natural.”
-I just did this with the above-linked piece and I am laughing so hard I’ve fallen on the floor and I’m rolling around with the empty Champagne bottles.
+I just did this with one of my earlier essays, and I am laughing so hard I’ve fallen on the floor and I’m rolling around with the empty Champagne bottles.
 Or that might be the continued consumption of Champagne.
 Hey, it’s still the New Year.

 This is, naturally, inspired by this brilliant piece from Better Myths.
 Mr. H.P.
 Lovecraft loved him some adjectives, and I find it both wonderful and terrible that he and I share this foible.
 If you’re not into sorting through the whole (fantastic, do it) piece, here’s the relevant bit:

 HP Lovecraft is a HUGE FAN OF ADJECTIVES

 the more syllables the better